Ruth Ann Steinhagen: The shooting

-According to Waitkus' teammate and hotel roommate, Russ Meyer, Waitkus received the note, which was affixed to the door of their 9th-floor room, after 11:00 p.m., having been out to dinner with Meyer's family and fiancée.
-Waitkus called the room but the woman would not discuss the details over the phone.
+According to Waitkus's teammate and hotel roommate, Russ Meyer, Waitkus received the note, which was affixed to the door of their 9th-floor room, after 11:00 p.m., having been out to dinner with Meyer's family and fiancée.
+Waitkus called the room, but the woman would not discuss the details over the phone.
 According to Meyer, Waitkus believed the note was from a friend of Ruth Ann Burns, a woman whom he was dating.
 The Charleston Sunday Gazette-Mail says Waitkus knew some people named Burns.
 For whatever reason, he went to meet her in the room.
+As Meyer later described the encounter, "Eddie goes up to the room, knocks on the door, and this broad answers the door.
+Eddie thinks he's in the wrong room.
+She said, 'No, you're Eddie Waitkus, aren't you?
+I'm a friend of Ruth Ann's.'
+She tells Eddie, 'Ruth Ann went to get a newspaper and she will be right back.
+Why don't you come in?'"

-There is variance in the details of what happened in the room.
+There is some variance in accounts of what happened next.
 According to an Associated Press report released the day after the shooting, Steinhagen told police that she told Waitkus when he entered, "I have a surprise for you," before retrieving a .22 caliber rifle (reported as a bolt-action Remington model 510) from the closet and shooting him in the chest.
 Meyer said that Waitkus told him that when he entered the room, the woman he met claimed to be a friend of Ruth Ann's, introducing herself as Mary Brown, and saying that Ruth Ann would be returning to the room immediately.
-He said that Waitkus claimed Steinhagen's words after retrieving the gun from the closet were "If I can't have you, nobody else can."
+He said that Waitkus claimed Steinhagen's words after retrieving the gun from the closet were, "If I can't have you, nobody else can."
 A 2001 Chicago Sun-Times story claims that Steinhagen said, "You're not going to bother me anymore."
 Waitkus, who later said he believed the woman was joking, stood and was shot.
 He said he asked her, as she knelt beside his prone body with her hand on his, "Oh, baby, what did you do that for?"

 Steinhagen indicated that she had planned to stab him, and use the gun to shoot herself, but changed her plans when he quickly took a seat.
 Steinhagen still intended to shoot herself, but evidently could not find another bullet.
 While Waitkus was lying on the floor bleeding from the chest, Steinhagen called down to the front desk of the hotel and told them "I just shot a man ..."
 Thereafter, according to a report the following day in The Miami News, she went to wait for them on the benches near the elevator; however, a much later article in The Washington Times indicates she held Waitkus' head on her lap until help arrived.

 The phone call, which brought quick medical attention as well as police, saved Waitkus' life.